 The Role of the Committee.
 The compensation committee, pursuant to its charter, reviews and approves the compensation, including base salary, and annual and long term incentive compensation, of Trex Company's CEO and the other named executive officers, as well as Vice Presidents who report directly to the CEO.
-Additionally, the compensation committee administers Trex Company's employee benefit programs, including its 2005 Stock Incentive Plan, Profit Allocation Plan, 1999 Employee Stock Purchase Plan, Bonus Plan and other incentive compensation plans, benefit plans and equity-based plans.
+Additionally, the compensation committee administers Trex Company's employee benefit programs, including its 2005 Stock Incentive Plan, 1999 Employee Stock Purchase Plan, Bonus Plan and other incentive compensation plans, benefit plans and equity-based plans.

 The Role of Consultants.
 The compensation committee has the authority to retain and terminate any third-party compensation consultant and to obtain advice and assistance from internal and external legal, accounting and other advisers.
 The compensation committee has the authority to compensate its outside advisers without obtaining approval of the board of directors.
 In accordance with this authority, the compensation committee utilized the services of DolmatConnell & Partners, Inc. as the committee's outside compensation consultant to advise the compensation committee on matters related to CEO and other named executive officer compensation.
-Representatives of DolmatConnell & Partners attended, in person or via telephone, three compensation committee meetings at the request of the compensation committee in 2008.
+Representatives of DolmatConnell & Partners attended one compensation committee meeting at the request of the compensation committee in 2009.